dneale/teamcity-buildlight/README.md

 editor.
 If you want failed builds for a given configuration make the light blink red, set canTurnRed: true in the config file.

-You may want to set canTurnRed:false for configuration designed to build unstable brances.
+You may want to set canTurnRed:false for configuration designed to build unstable branches.

 ##Supported Platforms
 This application is known to work on Mac and Linux platforms where [node-hid](https://www.npmjs.org/package/node-hid) can